 The trial court excluded evidence of the alleged misrepresentations, but the Court of Appeal reversed, holding that Pendergrass was limited to cases of promissory fraud.

 The California Supreme Court first noted that "[t]he primary ground of attack on Pendergrass has been that it is inconsistent with the principle, reflected in the terms of section 1856, that a contract may be invalidated by a showing of fraud."
-Further, Court opined that" its limitation on evidence of fraud may itself further fraudulent practices."
+Further, the Court opined that "its limitation on evidence of fraud may itself further fraudulent practices."

 Also of significance was that in 1977 the California Law Commission ignored Pendergrass when it proposed modifications to the statutory formulation of the parol evidence rule.